FootNuggets22/Mission-4/Frontend/Mission-4-frontend/README.md

 - **Smart Questioning:** Tina asks up to 5 questions to understand your needs.
 - **AI-Powered:** Uses Gemini AI for natural, helpful, and concise responses.
 - **Safe & Secure:** User input is sanitized and backend is protected against invalid requests.
+- **Dockerized:** Easily run both frontend and backend using Docker and Docker Compose.

 ---